cjellick/toc/proposals/sandbox/k3s.md

 _How is it orchestrated?_

-k3s is orchestrated by sharing a regisration token and URL between nodes in the cluster.
+k3s is orchestrated by sharing a registration token and URL between nodes in the cluster.
 A node joins the cluster by hitting the registration URL with the shared token.

 _How will the project benefit from acceptance into the CNCF?_

-k3s will benefit from accpetance into the CNCF by seeing wider adoption and contributions.
-Organizations that put a high value on vendor-neutral platforms will see that k3s is a succesful opensource technology that goes beyond a singal company.
+k3s will benefit from acceptance into the CNCF by seeing wider adoption and contributions.
+Organizations that put a high value on vendor-neutral platforms will see that k3s is a successful open source technology that goes beyond a single company.

 _Has a security assessment by the security SIG been done?
 If not, what is the status/progress of the assessment?_